-Use at the server console to send an Internet Control Message Protocol (ICMP) echo request packet to an IP node on your internetwork.
+Use this command at the System Console prompt to send an Internet Control Message Protocol (ICMP) echo request packet to an IP node on your internetwork.

 TPING is a command line utility that determines whether an IP target node on your internetwork is reachable.